Gol Transportes Aéreos Flight 1907: CENIPA report

 On 10 December 2008, more than two years after the accident, CENIPA issued its final report, describing its investigation, findings, conclusions, and recommendations.
 The CENIPA report includes a "Conclusions" section that summarizes the known facts and lists a variety of contributing factors relating both to air traffic controllers and to the Legacy jet's flight crew.
 According to CENIPA, the air traffic controllers contributed to the accident by originally issuing an improper clearance to the Embraer, and not catching or correcting the mistake during the subsequent handoff to Brasília Center or later on.
 CENIPA also found errors in the way the controllers handled the loss of radar and radio contact with the Embraer.

 CENIPA concluded that the ExcelAire pilots also contributed to the accident with, among other things, their failure to recognize that their transponder was inadvertently switched off, thereby disabling the collision avoidance system on both aircraft, as well as their overall insufficient training and preparation.

 NTSB report

 The NTSB issued its own report on the accident, which was also appended to the CENIPA report with the following probable cause statement:

-The evidence collected during this investigation strongly supports the conclusion that this accident was caused by N600XL and GOL1907 following ATC clearances, which directed them to operate in opposite directions on the same airway at the same altitude resulting in a midair collision.
-The loss of effective air traffic control was not the result of a single error, but of a combination of numerous individual and institutional ATC factors, which reflected systemic shortcomings in emphasis on positive air traffic control concepts.
+The accident investigation was under the authority of the Brazilian Centro de Investigação e Prevenção de Acidentes Aeronáuticos (CENIPA).
+Under the provisions of ICAO Annex 13, the United States, as state of registry and operator of the Excelaire Legacy, and state of manufacture of the Boeing 737 and Honeywell avionics equipment in both airplanes, provided an accredited representative and technical advisors.
+The U.S. team included an accredited representative from the NTSB's Major Investigations Division as well as NTSB technical advisors in operations, systems, air traffic control, flight recorders, and aircraft performance.
+Additional technical advisors from Boeing, Excelaire, Honeywell, and FAA were also included.

 The NTSB further added these contributing factors: